ForestMars/PEDAL/docs/prd-requirements/index.md

 # Product Requirements Document (PRD) Requirements for PEDAL

-> **Critical Requirement:** All user stories in your PRD **must** use the PEDAL hybrid format, combining Connextra context with Gherkin scenario structure.
+> **Critical Requirement:** All user stories in your PRD **must** use the PEDAL hybrid format, combining Connextra context ("As a user...") with Gherkin scenario structure.
 This is essential for deterministic parsing, automation, and unambiguous communication between product and engineering.
 See [Hybrid User Story Format](./user-story-format.md) for full details, rationale, and canonical examples.

 ## Quick Example